The Best Yarra Valley Wineries and Cellar Doors

-Start planning your next trip to the Yarra Valley with our latest cellar door guide to this premier cool climate wine region.
+Start planning your next trip to the Yarra Valley – which wineries to visit, where to eat, and where to stay – with this cellar door guide to one of Australia’s most beloved cool climate wine regions.

-The Yarra Valley is an easy one-hour drive from Melbourne’s CBD – arrive there and you’ll find an almost endless choice of premium wineries, cellars doors, restaurants and exciting experiences.
-To help make the most of your time in this spectacular cool climate region, we’ve selected a collection of wineries that provide great cellar door experiences.
+The beautiful Yarra Valley is an easy one-hour drive from Melbourne’s CBD – arrive there and you’ll find an almost endless choice of premium wineries, cellars doors, restaurants and exciting experiences to explore and enjoy.

-With a such a diversity of terroir, the Yarra Valley is able to produce a wide range of classic wine styles and is renowned for its Chardonnay, Sauvignon Blanc, and Pinot Noir, Sparkling wines and innovative savoury Rosés.
+As Victoria’s original wine country, the Yarra Valley is home to over 50 wineries.
+It features a diversity of terroir and is able to produce a wide range of classic wine styles, but is particularly renowned for its Chardonnay, Cabernet Sauvignon, Pinot Noir, Sparkling and innovative savoury Rosé.
 You can find out more about the wines on offer in our Yarra Valley region guide here.

 While, the Oakridge’s vineyards and winery were established back in 1978, their contemporary cellar door was opened in 2013.
 With its sleek industrial lines, the striking, architect-designed building is in bold contrast to the surrounding vines.